nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### \[Proposed\] Delete User Attributes Feature (In Github Contact Page)

 When the user navigates to the ContactDetail Page of a specified Person, this feature allows the User to delete specified attributes from the command line.

 The Delete Attribute feature will make use of the following classes:
 * `DeleteAttributeCommand` — Removes specified attribute from specified `Person` object in the model.
 * `DeleteAttributeCommandParser` — Parses the arguments supplied by the user - the `name` of the person whose `attribute` will be deleted.
 * `DeleteAttributePersonDescriptor` - Contains the attributes of the Person after an Attribute has been deleted.

 Step 1: The user enters the `ContactDetailPage` of a previously added `Person`.

 Step 2: The user executes `delete name/Bob role/DevOps`. `DeleteAttributeCommandParser` parses the arguments and creates a `DeletePersonDescriptor` containing null value for the attribute `Role` while maintaining the values for the other attributes.
 A`DeleteAttributeCommand` instance containing that `DeletePersonDescriptor` will then be created.
 When executed, the currently selected `Person`'s attributes will be updated according to the deleted attribute.

-### [Proposed] Add user using GitHub account

-When adding a contact, the user will be able to give a GitHub username to add, from which we pull all relevant data from:

-- `Name`
-- `Address`
-- `Location`
-- `Email`
--  `Timezone`

-The updated `Add` command will make use of the following classes:

-- `AddCommand` - Creates and adds `Person` object to list of contacts
-- `AddCommandParser` - Parses the arguments supplied by the user for the `Add` command, differentiates between adding local name and GitHub account.
-- `GithubApiWrapper` - Retrieves information from GitHub API to populate user detail fields

-Step 1: Since the user is unsure of name/location/other info about the contact they wish to add, they wish to pull it straight from GitHub.
-Say the contact's GitHub account is `@exampleaccount`.
-The user executes the command `add github/exampleaccount`, upon which `AddCommandParser` parses the command, returning an `AddCommand` which will add a contact using their GitHub username.
-It then uses `GithubApiWrapper` to pull relevant information about the person then populates the fields before creating the `Person` object.

 --------------------------------------------------------------------------------------------------------------------